Downhill Skiing and Snowboarding

 Winter snowfall in the Kamloops region is renowned for being light, dry, and powdery.
-From mid-November to mid-April, skiers and snowboarders have a variety of terrain ranging from beginner greens to double diamonds at Harper Mountain and Sun Peaks Resort.
-The long ski season and accessibility to local mountains makes Kamloops a popular destination for downhill skiing and snowboarding.
+From mid-November to mid-April, skiers and snowboarders have a variety of terrain ranging from beginner greens to double black diamonds at Harper Mountain and Sun Peaks Resort.
+The long ski season, accessibility to local mountains, and affordability makes Kamloops a popular destination for downhill skiing and snowboarding.

 A locals' secret, this small-scale ski resort has nostalgic charm.
 Just a short 20-minute drive from Kamloops, Harper Mountain features 16 runs, 400 acres of terrain, and 1,400 vertical feet.
 This family-friendly hill also includes a lift operated tube park, ski & snowboard terrain park, and snowshoe trails.
 Shred some laps after work and go night skiing from Thursday to Saturday 5pm to 9pm.

 Plan Your Kamloops Winter Ski Getaway